redwing-os/sandbox/industry/crypto/README.md

 ### Security and Authentication

 The script uses Google Cloud service account credentials to access BigQuery.
-Ensure that your credentials are kept secure and your BIGQUERY_KEY environment variable is not exposed.
+Ensure that your credentials are kept secure and your `BIGQUERY_PRIVATE_KEY` environment variable alongside othres is not exposed.

 ### Contribution